Wild Wind 20

-The design was built by Gale Force Yachts in Syracuse, Indiana, United States, starting in 1982, but it is now out of production.
+The Wild Wind 20, also called the Gale Force 20 and Rinker 20, is a recreational keelboat first built in 1982 by Gale Force Yachts in Syracuse, Indiana, United States, but it is now out of production.
 Gale Force was the short-lived sailboat division of powerboat builder Rinkerbuilt Co., now called Rinker Boats and owned by Highwater Marine, LLC, which is a wholly owned subsidiary of Polaris Industries Inc.

 Design

-The Wild Wind 20 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a lifting keel.
-It displaces 2200 lb and carries 800 lb of ballast.
+The fiberglass hull has a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a lifting keel.

-The boat has a draft of 5.67 ft with the lifting extended and 2.00 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 Cabin headroom is 51 in.

 The design has a hull speed of 5.7 kn.

-Operational history

-In a 2010 review Steve Henkel wrote, "best features: Offhand, we are hard pressed to find anything salutary worth mentioning.
-Worst features: The hull seems to be particularly ungainly, though in fairness, we haven't seen this boat in real life, only on paper.
-The layout is apparently a series of cushions laid end to end, and very little else—not our idea of a clever arrangement.
-The rudder appears to be a draftsman’s mistake, or a computer-graphics glitch: way too narrow, way too shallow to maintain full steering control in heavy wind and sea (or even in light wind and sea).
-In all, it isn't hard to see why Rinker decided against continuing production."